tuxonice/words/README.md

 1. The transition matrix in `run.php` to adjust letter frequencies
 2. The common word endings array to change word terminations
 3. The word generation algorithm parameters
+4. Use the "easy" mode parameter for simpler, more easily pronounceable words

+### Easy Spelling Mode

+The script includes an "easy spelling mode" that generates words with:
+- Simpler consonant-vowel patterns
+- No complex letter combinations
+- More predictable pronunciation
+- Easier to spell and read

+This mode is ideal for:
+- Learning materials
+- Names that need to be easily remembered
+- Words that need to be easily pronounced by non-Portuguese speakers

 ### Example Code